ARIZONA DIVORCE BASICS AND OVERVIEW

 - Time Frame: After service of process, there is also a 60-day waiting period before a judgment is handed down.

 - Where to File: In the Superior Court of the county in which the petitioner lives.
-(See Arizona Court Addresses)
+(See a List of the Divorce Courts in the State of Arizona)

 - Statute Statutes: Arizona Revised Statutes, Chapter 25.